-Job Market Paper:
+Job Market Paper

 Developing countries rely on technology created by developed countries.
 This paper shows using model and data that the dependence of developing countries on technology made by developed countries increase wage inequality but leads to higher production in developing countries.
 I study a Brazilian innovation program that taxed the leasing of international technology to subsidize innovation.
 Exploiting heterogeneous exposure, I show that the innovation program led firms to replace technology licensed from developed countries by in-house innovations.
 The replacement of international technology by national technology led to a decline in employment and in the share of high-skilled workers in the firm.
 I explain these facts with a model of directed technological change and cross-country technology transactions.
 Firms in a developing country can either innovate or lease technology from a developed country.
 These two technologies endogenously differ in productivity and skill bias due to factor supply differences in the two countries.
 I show that the difference in skill bias and productivity can be identified with closed-form solutions by the effect of the innovation program on the firm's expenditure share and employment.
 Calibrating the model to reproduce these elasticities, I find that increasing the share of firms patenting in Brazil by 1 p.p. decreases the skilled wage premium by 0.02% and production by 0.2%.

-Conferences and Seminars: Trade Workshop (Uchicago)
+Conferences and Seminars: Trade Workshop (UChicago), LubraMacro, CREI

-I show that an exogenous increase in the relative income of voters cause an increase in public goods provision, contrary to standard political economy theories.
+I show that an exogenous increase in the relative income of voters causes an increase in public goods provision, contrary to standard political economy theories.
 I explain this result with a model of complementarity between consumption and public goods.
-Estimating the model to reproduce the micro-elasticities, I find that compulsory voting would decrease government size by 7% despite reducing the average income of voters by 6%.
+Estimating the model to reproduce the micro-elasticities, I find that compulsory voting would decrease the government size by 7% despite reducing the average income of voters by 6%.

 Research in progress

 Expenditure with disability insurance has been on the rise in all developed countries.
 To reduce disability insurance expenditure, the Brazilian government mandated firms with more than 100 workers to have from 2% to 5% of their labor force filled by disabled workers.
 In this paper I ask: What is the effect of disabled workers' quota on the government's revenue and disabled insurance expenditure?
 I start with a model of labor force participation with disabled workers.
 Disabled workers have higher labor supply disutility, lower productivity, and receive disability insurance if not working.
 I show on the model that the relative productivity of disabled workers can be identified by the effect of the quota on firms while the disutility of disabled workers can be identified by the aggregate effect of the quota on wages.
 I use administrative data on inspections of the disabled quota to identify how hiring disabled workers affected firms and estimate the productivity of disabled workers.
 As a response to the inspection, firms reduce their growth rate and wages, even of non-disabled employees.
 Using regional variation to the disability quota, I also find that the quota increased the wage of disabled workers by 4.1% and labor force participation by 16.5%.
 From these results, the fiscal efficiency of this policy is cast in doubt.
 It reduced costs with disability insurance but also reduced revenue from payroll taxes.

-Conferences and Seminars: Applied Micro Lunch (Uchicago)
+Conferences and Seminars: Capital Theory (UChicago), Trade Workshop (UChicago), Applied Micro Lunch (UChicago)